 About - Pete Walkden

 Pete is a professional photographer and photography guide, with a passion for all things wild.
-Based in the West Midlands, he travels the UK extensively and frequently to capture images of the diverse array of wildlife that inhabit or visit the British Isles.
+He has travelled the UK extensively to capture images of the diverse array of wildlife that inhabit or visit the British Isles.

-With an obsession for birds of prey, he spends many weeks each year in locations he has found to be rich in such species, such as Norfolk, mid-Wales, the Cotswolds, Chilterns and of course Scotland, with the Highlands and West Coast being particular favourites.
+With an obsession for birds of prey, he has spent many weeks each year in locations found to be rich in such species, including Norfolk, mid-Wales, the Cotswolds, Chilterns and of course Scotland, with the Highlands and West Coast being particular favourites.

 Pete is also an occasional artist, and has recently started to create some wildlife-based caricatures, using coloured pencils.
 He attempts to play golf too, though normally finds more interest in the wildlife on the course, than the game itself!